Prophecy™ Statistical forecasting engine

 Dual forecasting engines

 Prophecy has had a built-in statistical forecasting engine from day 1, providing core time-series modelling without the need for statistical knowledge.
 The core engine contains the standard, most widely used time series forecasting algorithms.

-Learn more on the core statistical forecasting engine here.
+Learn more about the original, Prophecy core statistical forecasting engine.

 'Automatic' mode hides the complexity of R completely.
 It simply requires the user to select from one or more built-in R forecasting templates (models) available from Prophecy.
 It is ideal for the user who just needs to generate sensible forecasts quickly and with minimal statistical knowledge.

 'R Expert' mode allows skilled R and statistical users to utilise R's full analytical, graphical and forecasting capabilities.
 It breaks the process into two steps.
 First, exporting data from Prophecy into R (RStudio).
 Second, bringing the forecasts back into Prophecy once they have been generated in R / RStudio.
 The bit in the middle - generating the forecasts - is done by the user using RStudio and the R language.

 The following sections explain in more detail:

 'Automatic' forecasting mode

 The R forecasting models transparently automate parameter selection and generate sensible forecasts with no

 user-intervention required.
 The Prophecy user simply selects one or more of the ‘R templates’ provided, specifies which products and customers to apply

 them to, and clicks ‘Run’.

 Prophecy then runs R as a background, invisible process to generate the forecasts.
 The user can then preview the resulting forecasts in a multi-dimensional grid view (similar to a Prophecy report) or with graphs depicting the R forecast versus history and any existing forecast in Prophecy.

 The final stage in the ‘Automatic’ process is to apply the R forecasts back to the Prophecy database by clicking the 'Apply!' button.

 In summary, ‘Automatic’ mode requires zero knowledge of R or

 statistics.
 Use it to quickly get you as good a set of statistical forecasts as